GBlanch/Portfolio/readme.md

 Sleep health and lifestyle](https://jovian.com/g-blandugar/course-project-exploratory-data-analysis-03aug2023)**

 In this course project, I have performed basic Exploratory Data Analysis on sleeping and lifestyle habbits.
-Many of the essential funcions and methods of Pandas and NumPy are shown here, as well as the fundamental plot functions within the Matplotlib and SeaBorn libraries for Python.
+Many of the essential funcions and methods of Pandas and NumPy are shown here, as well as the fundamental plot functions within the Matplotlib and Seaborn libraries for Python.

 #